 - Check that the tires are properly inflated. - Do not place cargo anywhere on the ATV other than on the front and rear racks.
 Otherwise, operating stability may be adversely affected. - Never ride with a passenger on the front or rear cargo racks.
 The ATV is not designed to carry a passenger. - Use the trailer hitch to tow another vehicle or trailer.
 Do not tow by tying a rope or cable to the rear rack. - Load cargo on the rear rack as far forward as possible.
 Make sure cargo on the front rack does not interfere with handlebar movement. - Do not allow cargo to extend beyond the edges of either the front or rear racks. - Make sure all cargo is secured before riding. - Balance cargo weight evenly on both sides. - Never exceed the maximum weight limit. - When towing a trailer, take care to maintain balance and stability.
-Distribute cargo between the front and rear of the trailer to obtain the recommended tongue weight. - Allow extra room for starting, stopping and turning whenever you carry cargo or pull a trailer. - Avoid riding on steep slopes when carrying cargo or pulling a trailer. - Never cross a slope when towing a trailer.
+Distribute cargo between the front and rear of the trailer to obtain the recommended tongue weight. - When towing a trailer, select the ESP mode (page 72), and choose the 1st shift position. - Allow extra room for starting, stopping and turning whenever you carry cargo or pull a trailer. - Avoid riding on steep slopes when carrying cargo or pulling a trailer. - Never cross a slope when towing a trailer.